 In this guide, we’ll Install TWRP Recovery on Galaxy A10.
-Galaxy J series was a major loss for Samsung since competitors like Xiaomi, Huawei, Vivo and Oppo, etc. offered better smartphones at affordable prices.
+Galaxy J series was a major loss for Samsung since competitors like Xiaomi, Huawei, Vivo, Oppo, etc., offered better smartphones at affordable prices.

 These handsets were launched to deliver high-end specs at mid-range prices.
 In this easy step-by-step guide, we’ll root Galaxy A10, unlock the bootloader and install TWRP recovery.

 Samsung Galaxy A10 launch date in India was February 2019.
 After this, the company started giving tough competition to its rivals.
 Galaxy A10 specifications include a 6.2 inches HD + Infinity V display with 720 x 1520 pixels of resolution.

 To be specific, it sports a 13 MP primary camera.
 Whereas on the other hand, it offers a 5 MP front camera for selfies.
 For more detailed Samsung Galaxy A10 review and unboxing, visit YouTube.

-If yes, then you have to install TWRP recovery on Galaxy A10 first.
-To flash TWRP, all you need is an Odin tool or ADB drivers installed on your PC.
+If yes, you must install TWRP recovery on Galaxy A10 first.
+To flash TWRP, you only need an Odin tool or ADB drivers installed on your PC.
 Are you unable to root Android using Kingroot app?

 Then don’t worry because, with the help of TWRP recovery, you can easily root any Android phone.
-Besides, you can also flash custom ROM, install the kernel, mods like Xposed framework, Super SU, etc. Here in this tutorial, we’ll flash the latest TWRP recovery 3.2.3-0 on the Samsung Galaxy A10 SM-A105F smartphone.
+Besides, you can also flash custom ROM, install the kernel, and mods like Xposed framework, Super SU, etc. Here in this tutorial, we’ll flash the latest TWRP recovery 3.2.3-0 on the Samsung Galaxy A10 SM-A105F smartphone.

 How to Install TWRP Recovery on Galaxy A10

 In this guide, we’ll use two methods to flash the TWRP custom recovery on the Samsung Galaxy A10 smartphone.
 Let’s get started.

 Proceed at your own risk.
 We at Droid Thunder will not be held liable for any damage caused to your device.
 It is strongly recommended to implement the steps given below carefully.